maximveselov/get_next_line/README.md

  Bonus function manages multiple files at once

- The algorithm is built without the abuse of functions that search for an endline character, such as strlen
+ The algorithm is built without the abuse of functions that search for an endline character, such as strlen, for sake of speed optimization

- However, I've had to protect some of my functions in order to pass moulinette
+ Use -D BUFFER_SIZE=x to manually set the buffer size of read function